-“Do baby teeth matter?” is a common question that pediatric dentists like Dr. Paul Rubin are asked, thus emphasizing the importance of debunking the myth that baby teeth don’t matter.
+“Do baby teeth matter?” is a common question that pediatric dentists Drs.
+Rubin and Sentelle are asked, thus emphasizing the importance of debunking the myth that baby teeth don’t matter.
 The misconception that because baby teeth eventually fall out, they are unimportant, has unfortunately often been the origin of unnecessary dental pain and costly dental treatment.

 Healthy baby teeth not only aid in chewing and speaking, but have the vitally important role of holding necessary space intact for the future permanent teeth.
 The primary teeth need to be healthy in order to fulfill this job successfully.